tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 The background sync interval for texts, pollen count and maps is every 24 hours, if enabled.
 You can trigger a forced update of this information from inside the app in the respective views.

+To force-update all categories, select *Update everything* in the app.

 You see the last update time of the weather forecasts in the main app. *Long pressing* this text makes the app display the time the weather forecast was *issued* by the DWD.

 The app uses a sync adapter that runs in the background.
 This sync adapter is triggered periodically by the system based on your settings (e.g. every 30 minutes to update warnings).
 The timing is *inexact*, so that the system can combine various sync requests to save your battery.

 The system won't call the sync adapter when no suitable network is available and/or other settings prevent background syncs.
 See "weather forecasts do not get updated" above for a list of things that may affect background syncs.
-Syncs also will get postponed when the device is in "doze mode".
+Syncs also will get postponed when the device is idle.

 ### How often does the GadgetBridge app gets updated (when this feature is enabled)?